 In a recently published commentary in the Journal of Trace Elements in Medicine and Biology, Exley explains that a single injection of a vaccine that includes an aluminum adjuvant can be considered acute exposure to aluminum.

 Aluminum known to be toxic

 While common in the environment, aluminum is toxic to humans.
 It is both a central nervous system and bone toxin.

 It’s important we understand how common medical practices are making us sick, especially our children.
-The more we educate ourselves, the more empowered parents we become and the better able we are to help our children be healthier, as I wrote in an earlier post.
+The more we educate ourselves, the more empowered parents we become and the better able we are to help our children be healthier.

-The human body most effectively prevents aluminum from being toxic when it is ingested (that is, swallowed) and passes through the gastrointestinal tract.
+The human body most effectively prevents aluminum from being toxic when we ingest it (that is, swallowed aluminum) and it passes through our gastrointestinal tract.

 In fact, less than 1 percent of ingested aluminum is thought to be absorbed.
-In other words, almost all aluminum that is ingested leaves the body through the natural digestive process.
+So, in other words, almost all ingested aluminum leaves the body through the natural digestive process.

-“Parenteral” is a medical term that is used to refer to something that is put inside the body but not by swallowing.
-For example, an injection is given into the muscle on the leg, a subcutaneous injection, or an IV are all common routes of parenteral drug administration.
+“Parenteral” is a medical term.
+It refers to something put inside the body but not by swallowing.
+For example, an injection into the muscle on the leg, a subcutaneous injection, or an IV are all common routes of parenteral drug administration.

-Injected and intravenous aluminum are both considered parenteral aluminum exposure.
+Injected and intravenous aluminum are both parenteral aluminum exposure.

 According to Exley’s scientific review: “All intramuscularly injected aluminum, e.g. from vaccines, may eventually be absorbed” (my emphasis).